Review

 -

-changes all the values of c1 to be equal to all the values of c2.
+c1 = c2;changes all the values of c1 to be equal to all the values of c2.
 It's as if you assigned each member variable one at a time.

 Other information

-with array- Array of
+struct?
+Anything!struct with array- Array of

-s.
+structs.
 Very useful!
 A playlist can be an array of songs, where each song has a name, album, artist, play length. -

-containing an array (WARNING!).
+structcontaining an array (WARNING!).

-differ from a class
+struct differ from a class?-

 Great question!
 They are actually quite similar.
 The key difference is that: